 For many, sage is known as a medicinal herb that elicits feelings of warmth and comfort.
 Its medicinal properties can also lower cholesterol, rebuild vitality and strength that has been lost during an illness, and is a tonic for the liver.
 Sage is helpful for women’s health issues such as menstruation and night sweats (Glastar, 2012).For others, sage is a simple culinary herb used in savory, mouth-watering dishes such as butternut squash ravioli with sage butter, or stuffed mushrooms with sausage and sage.herbal academy

-The first thing I loved about my witch hazel, besides being in love with the thought of having one, was that it blooms in February.
-The blossoms are colorful and fragrant, a much-needed addition to my life that time of year.
+The first thing I loved about my witch hazel, besides being in love with the thought of having one was that it blooms in February.
+The blossoms are colorful and fragrant, a much-needed addition to my life at that time of year.

 In case you are curious…

 Many of us have grown up using Witch Hazel from the pharmacy as a toner, especially during the summer months.